eroc123/obsidian-notes/Computer Science/6 - Security, Privacy and Data Integrity/Authentication.md

-- Authenticating a user can be done via password or biometrics.
+- Authenticating a user - determining whether somebody is who they claim to be - can be done via password or biometrics.
 Two factor authentication (2fa) can be used to increase security.
+- Helps to prevent unauthorized access to data